PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-07 17:13:11
+Last updated: 2024-04-07 17:13:45
-Random Quote: Marshall Eriksen, put a baby in my belly. - Lily Aldrin
+Random Quote: Sheldon, faith means believing in something you can't know for sure is realAnd right now, I am struggling with that. - Mary